nikfrank/canijs/README.md

 - listObjects in bucket

-- test and fix bug with private GSIs
+- test and fix bug with private GSIs maybe

+- ACLs on s3

 -----------------------------
 Need to do soon:

+- mime types for text file uploads to s3

 - handle errors in promises reasonably (deferred.reject) (doing?)